Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matrix_vector_mul.rst

 Maximum matrix dimensions per kernel
 ------------------------------------

-The maximum memory accessible by a kernel is 32 kB for AIE and 64kB for AIE-ML.
+The maximum memory accessible by a kernel is 32 kB for AIE devices and 64kB for AIE-ML and AIE-MLv2 devices.
 The maximum matrix dimensions per kernel are limited by the memory requirements and how much memory is available.

 A matrix_vector_mul design needs to allocate memory for the following: